icampus-wildau/ros-i2c/README.md

 ros2 topic pub /i2c/write8 "{address: 0x42, command: 0x01, data: 0x42}"
 ```

-You can also send 16-bit data using the `write16` topic, or byte arrays using the `write_array` topic.
-For more information, please refer to the [Documentation](#documentation).
+You can also send 16-bit data using the `write16` topic, or multiple bytes using the `write_array` topic.
+For more information, please refer to the [Documentation](#documentation) section.

 # Features